jeremynoesen/CourierNew/README.md

 - `resend-delay` - How long to wait, in ticks, before trying to resend a letter when the mail was not taken
 - `remove-delay` - How long to wait, in ticks, after the courier spawns before removing it
 - `spawn-distance` - How far away to spawn the courier from the player in blocks
-- `protected-courier` - This will determine whether other players can grab their mail from a courier that isn't theirs.
 - `blocked-gamemodes` - Gamemodes that receiving mail isn't allowed in.
 (SURVIVAL, CREATIVE, ADVENTURE, SPECTATOR)
 - `blocked-worlds` - Names of worlds that receiving is blocked in